mr-circuit/mr-circuit.github.io/pages/academic_portfolio.md

 ### _Identification of Water Quality inside a Bottle Instantaneously_

-* Masters' Curriculum Project
+* Masters' Curriculum Project👨🏻‍🎓👨🏻‍🎓
-* Credits: Jayasurya Obbu, Immanuel Adam, Prof. Elizabeth Rufus
+* Credits: Jayasurya Obbu👨🏻‍🎓, Immanuel Adam👨🏻‍🎓, Prof. Elizabeth Rufus👩🏻‍🏫

 In developing countries like India, unsafe drinking water is one of the main problems, many people in rural areas were getting affected by some serious diseases due to this unhygienic usage of water.
 To control the problems arising from this issue we are planning to develop a water bottle that will detect the impurities in the water-filled in it and to warn the people who were drinking that water.